 Despite its potential for profitability, tomato farming faces numerous challenges that hinder its efficiency and economic viability such as weak production activities due to decrease in fertility of the soil, scarce of seed of hybrid origin, lack of improved technology, inadequate pest and weed control, lack of irrigation, and lack of processing and marketing infrastructure.
 (Ugonna, Jolaoso & Onwualu 2015).

-Adegbite et al. (2020)) have argued that low yields of tomato are as a result of inefficient production techniques manifested in technical inefficiencies, over-reliance on household causing low tomato yield per hectare.
+Adegbite et al. (2020) have argued that low yields of tomato are as a result of inefficient production techniques manifested in technical inefficiencies, over-reliance on household causing low tomato yield per hectare.
 On the other hand, Ochilo, et al. (2019) assert that enchancing production and profitability of tomato can be improved through increasing economic efficiency levels of tomato farmers.

 Delta State is good for tomato production because of favourable climate and suitable soil.
 Despite these, tomato farmers in Delta State encounter several obstacles, including high production costs, pest and disease pressures, inadequate infrastructure, and limited access to quality inputs.
 In reality, 40 – 50% of tomato produced in Delta State is lost due to the poor handling and lack of storage/preservation facilities (Delta Agro, 2020).
 These challenges create scarcity and high cost of tomatoes in the study area.
 These issues contribute to suboptimal technical and economic efficiencies.
 Understanding these challenges and identifying effective interventions is crucial for enhancing the productivity of tomato farming in the State.
 This study seeks to analyze the technical and economic efficiencies of tomato production, examining the socioeconomic characteristics of farmers, cost and returns, factors influencing profitability, and the constraints they face.